-2006 2005
+2007 2006

 Expected Profit on Inforce Business

 Impact of New Business

 Experience Gains & Losses:

 Management Actions and Changes in Assumptions

 Other

 Earnings on Operations (pre-tax)

 Earnings on Surplus

 Net Income before Tax

 Taxes

 Net Income after Tax

-(C\$ millions)
+Table 6.1 Sources of Earnings Analysis (C\$ millions)

-1 The Sources of Earnings disclosure does not apply to Canadian incorporated fraternal benefit societies or property and casualty companies, or to Canadian branches of foreign life insurance companies, fraternal benefit societies, or property and casualty companies.
+The Sources of Earnings disclosure does not apply to Canadian incorporated fraternal benefit societies or property and casualty companies, or to Canadian branches of foreign life insurance companies, fraternal benefit societies, or property and casualty companies.
 However, OSFI may request these companies to disclose the sources of earnings information on a case-by-case basis.